FatRodzianko/Get-Writable/README.md

 # Get-Writable

-Searches for world writable directories that contain either a .exe, a .dll, or both.
+Searches for directories that contain a world writable .exe, a .dll, script file (.ps1, .bat, .sct), or a .sys file.

 ## Usage